Uzbekistan Visa and Passport Requirements

-Allow three working days for an e-visa processing.
+Allow two working days for an e-visa processing.
 If you apply in person, please allow 10 working days but be aware that visa processing time entirely depends upon the embassy.
 An express service may be available for an additional fee.

 It is sometimes possible to get a one-time Uzbek visa extension in Uzbekistan, at the OVIR (Department of Foreign Travel and Exit) office in Tashkent.